Princeton-Cabernet/BeauCoup/README.md

 The `--gamma` parameter adjusts per-packet memory access by limiting the expected number of coupons collected per packet.
 Use a smaller `--gamma` to further reduce memory access.

+#### Format
+The IR has three parts.
+- `queries` includes the original query set (parsed into a standardized representation after aliasing).
+- `qid_name_lookup` is a dictionary from query ID to name.
+- `gamma_specified` is the compilation parameter.
+- `hash_functions` includes one hash function lookup table for each attribute.
+Each entry in the lookup table represents one coupon, with a probability, its query ID, this coupon's ID, the number of total coupons, and the number of required coupons.

 ## P4 code generation

 The BeauCoup P4 template program is available in `p4src/`.